walmav/spire-katacoda/postgres/step3.md

 # Register SPIRE workloads

-The following script will create workload and node attestation registration entries in SPIRE.
-Workloads are registered on spire-server:
+The following script creates attestation registration entries on the SPIRE Server for the nodes (hosts), Postgres database, and the sample application:

 `cat spire/register_workloads`{{execute}}